OCB7D2D/OcbElectricityOverhaul/README.md

 again, these options will then be included ("upgraded" so to speak).
 So make sure you only enable this option exactly once, otherwise you may loose your save files.
 Probably a good time to make a backup!

+Note for A21 update: Feature hasn't been tested that well yet!

 ## Power distribution logic